xspanger3770/ZejfSeisServer/README.md

 **__Tutorial is work in progress!__**

-The easiest way to get ZejfCSeis is to clone this repository locally.
+The easiest way to get ZejfSeisServer is to clone this repository locally.

  ```
 git clone git@github.com:xspanger3770/ZejfSeisServer.git